DavyJonesLocker/party_foul/README.md

 ```
 ### Other ###

-You will need to initialize `PartyFoul`, you can use the following to do
+You need to initialize `PartyFoul`, use the following:
-so:

 ```ruby
 PartyFoul.configure do |config|